AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

   >
   >When importing a package and when updating data via the **Refresh for deliverability** workflow, the user-created rules are overwritten.

+  For more on bounce mail qualification, see [this section](#bounce-mail-qualification).

   >[!NOTE]
   >
-  >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL Inbound email]** rules are no longer used.
-For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).
+  >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
+  >
+  >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 * **Domain management**

   The Adobe Campaign messaging server applies rules specific to the domains, and then the rules for the general case represented by an asterisk in the list of rules.

   Rules for the Hotmail and MSN domains are available by default in Adobe Campaign.

   Click the **[!UICONTROL Detail]** icon to access rule configuration.